 Please register your program.
-Registering your PG Music software entitles you to free, unlimited technical support, advance notice of product upgrades, and news about new product releases.
+Registering your PG Music software entitles you to free, unlimited technical support, product upgrades notice, and news about new product releases.
 If you haven't registered your PG Music software yet, please take a few moments and do so now.